noto-21/noto-21/README.md

 - Functional Programming
 - AI

-**Repository showcase is a work in progress!**  Projects are being added as they come.
+**Repository showcase is a work in progress!**  Expansion in progress.

 ---